jeffschaefercfi/TempSpikeBasic/README.md

 ## Getting Started

-This TEmpSpike TP960 display app replaces the app provided by TempSpike.
+This TempSpike TP960 display app replaces the app provided by TempSpike.
 The current stable release is in the file app_rel001.apk

 Android -only